leonorae/HereItIs/README.md

 - ...

 ## Motivation EXPAND:
 Many of us are involved in local music scenes, which often have events organized on various social media websites.
-These are often spread out across platforms and disorganized, relying on communication between individuals.
+These are spread out across platforms and disorganized, relying on communication between individuals.
+Present solutions like Resident Advisor or Dice only capture a small slice of local scenes, and in the case of Resident Advisor, do not allow users to filter by music genre.
+Furthermore, Resident Advisor offers limited features to assist in organizing and managing events.
+We want to fill-in the gaps where we can to help our local scenes grow!

 ## Risks to project completion:
 - Unfamiliar with webapp development, little HTML/CSS/Javascript experience among the team